sandstreamdev/eoc/README.md

 ### DB migrations

-To perform DB migration we use [migrate-mongo](https://github.com/seppevs/migrate-mongo#readme) tool.
+To perform DB migrations we use [migrate-mongo](https://github.com/seppevs/migrate-mongo#readme) tool.
 To config migrate-mongo edit `migrate-mongo-config.js` file.
 To create migration file run `npm run migrate create <version>` in your terminal.
 Migration file will be created at `server/migrations` directory.
 To run all new migrations run `npm run migrate:up` or `npm run migrate up` in your terminal.
 To rollback last migration run `npm run migrate:down` or `npm run migrate down` in your terminal.
 To see migrations status run `npm run migrate status` in your terminal.

 ### Testing backend endpoints - POSTMAN